edneville/ripcalc/README.md

 IP addresses can be treated as reversed, if `/proc/net/route` holds addresses in reversed format, `--reverse inputs` and `--base 16` could be used together to convert to dotted-quad.

+# integer inputs

+To process addresses in signed integer form, use `--base -10` which will do the conversion.

 # within networks

 Is a domain wihtin a list of subnets?
 For example, in this part of the globe cloudflare.com was being served from their published list of networks: